How to Clean Cat Urine Stains and Eliminate Odors

 Hard surfaces are the easiest to clean, but if the surface is porous, it’s important to act quickly.
 Unsealed tiles, tile grout and hardwood floors are porous “hard” surfaces that are easily damaged by cat urine.

-Sealed tiles and grout can usually be cleaned thoroughly with dish soap and water or a 1:1 mixture of water and white vinegar, followed by a wipe-down with your normal tile cleanser.
+Sealed tiles and grout can usually be cleaned thoroughly with dish soap and water or a 1:1 mixture of water and white vinegar.
+Allow it to sit on the tile for 15 minutes and then scrub and dry the tile.

 Grout cleanser is necessary for cleaning affected tile grout that isn’t sealed.